strapy-project/strapy/doc/source/usage/quick_start.rst

 Getting started
 =================================

-`scampy` was designed primarily for modelling displacement measuring optical interferometers.
-This guide is intended to give a brief introduction to using `scampy` for modelling a simple Michelson interferometer, shown in figure 1, and should provide a starting point for modelling other more complex optical systems.
-Python scripts implementing the example described here may be found in the `examples` folder of the `scampy` GitHub repository.
+`strapy` was designed primarily for modelling displacement measuring optical interferometers.
+This guide is intended to give a brief introduction to using `strapy` for modelling a simple Michelson interferometer, shown in figure 1, and should provide a starting point for modelling other more complex optical systems.
+Python scripts implementing the example described here may be found in the `examples` folder of the `strapy` GitHub repository.
 To run this example code `matplotlib` will need to be installed (:code:`pip install matplotlib`).
 Further examples can be found in the `tests` folder.